lkcc91/servicenow-oneview/README.md

 3. If you close an incident in servicenow, the alert will be cleared on oneview
 4. Review arrow.log and OVSB.log for additional troubleshooting ( if you run into any issues )

+## Assumptions
+1. Initial HPE servers records should be created in the ServiceNow CMDB
+2. Service catalog request offering should be created for running use case # 2